Microsoft has released Security Updates (SUs) for vulnerabilities found in:

-IMPORTANT: Updates are released in a self-extracting auto-elevating .exe package.
-Please see this post for more information.
-Older version of update packages can be downloaded from Microsoft Update Catalog.
+SUs are available in a self-extracting auto-elevating .exe package, as well as the original update packages (.msp files), which can be downloaded from the Microsoft Update Catalog.

-These SUs are available for the following specific builds of Exchange Server:
+SUs are available for the following specific versions of Exchange Server:

-The SUs address vulnerabilities responsibly reported to Microsoft by security partners and found through Microsoft’s internal processes.
-Although we are not aware of any active exploits in the wild, our recommendation is to immediately install these updates to protect your environment.
+The March 2023 SUs address vulnerabilities responsibly reported to Microsoft by security partners and found through Microsoft’s internal processes.
+Although we are not aware of any active exploits in the wild, our recommendation is to install these updates immediately to protect your environment.

 These vulnerabilities affect Exchange Server.
-Exchange Online customers are already protected from the vulnerabilities addressed in these SUs and do not need to take any action other than updating any Exchange servers in their environment, and if applicable, installing the security update for Outlook on Windows described below.
+Exchange Online customers are already protected from the vulnerabilities addressed in these SUs and do not need to take any action other than updating Exchange servers in their environment, and if applicable, installing the security update for Outlook on Windows described below.

 More details about specific CVEs can be found in the Security Update Guide (filter on Exchange Server under Product Family).

-We are not aware of any known issues with this release.
+- There are no known issues with this release

 Updates to this post: